emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

     - but can be manually deleted from the corresponding config file.
     - removing a field with a specific name and adding a new component with the same name results in a blank page and a cryptic error message in the server log: "TypeError: Cannot read property '0' of undefined".
     - a date field, once entered, can not be erased through the UI interface
+  - If a media file is replaced, the newly uploaded file gets the name of the old file.
+It should retain its original new filename so that any cached versions of the old file are ignored.
 - Its architecture is brittle:
   - It has frequent non-descriptive "an error occured" messages.
     - Reloading the page seems to resolve whatever the issue is.